51 Visitors Tracking The Tropics!

 ----------------------

-toward the east near 10 mph (17 km/h).
-This general motion is
+moving toward the west near 10 mph (17 km/h).
+A westward motion at a

-increased to near 180 mph (285 km/h) with higher gusts.
-Milton is a
+sustained winds have increased to near 45 mph (75 km/h) with higher

 HAZARDS AFFECTING LAND